Metaphrog, ongoing patrons at Northfield Academy

 Republic of Ireland

 Jo Franklin was born reading sometime in the last century.
 As a child, she loved making up stories.
 Unfortunately no one could read her writing, so she couldn’t become an internationally published author until she got a computer.
-Jo writes funny, feel good stories for 7-11 year olds.
+Jo writes funny, feel good stories for 7-11 year-olds.
 She likes to write about children who are not normally centre-stage like tomboys, geeks and misfits.
-Her first book to be published in the UK is Help I’m an Alien and there are two more titles in the series to follow in 2017.
+Her first book to be published in the UK is Help I’m an Alien and there are two more titles in the series to follow.
 She would love to be a patron in London or the South East as she loves to meet her readers to talk about aliens, brains and what it is like to have two best friends.

 Emma Trevayne is the author of several science fiction and fantasy novels for children and teens, including Coda and The Accidental Afterlife of Thomas Marsden.
 She is also co-author of The Cabinet of Curiosities, 36 Tales Brief and Sinister, an anthology of short, shiver-inducing adventures.
 She has visited schools across the US and the UK, where her talks and workshops often focus on writing short stories.
 She would love to be a Patron of Reading at a school anywhere in London.